IBM/iot-predictive-analytics/README.md

 ![png](doc/images/ipredict_arch_flow.png)

 #### Steps:
-1. User signs up for IBM Data Science experience
+1. User signs up for IBM Watson Studio
 2. User loads the sample IoT sensor Time series data to database
 3. A configuration file holds all the key parameters for running the IoT Time series prediction algorithm
 4. The prediction algorithm written in Python 2.0 Jupyter notebook uses the Configuration parameters and Sensor data from DB